Summer Mersinger

-Summer K. Mersinger is an American attorney who serves as a commissioner of the Commodity Futures Trading Commission.
+Summer Kristine Mersinger is an American attorney who served as a commissioner of the Commodity Futures Trading Commission.

 Education

 Mersinger earned a Bachelor of Arts degree from the University of Minnesota and a Juris Doctor from the Columbus School of Law at the Catholic University of America.

 Career

 From 1999 to 2002, Mersinger worked as an executive assistant in the United States House of Representatives.
 She then joined the office of Senator John Thune, serving as director of scheduling in 2004, executive director from 2004 to 2008, and deputy chief of staff from 2012 to 2020.
 After leaving Thune's office, Mersinger served as chief of staff to Commissioner Dawn Stump.
+She served as vice president of the Smith-Free Group and as director of government relations for Arent Fox.

 In December 2021, President Joe Biden announced his intent to nominate Mersinger as a commissioner of the Commodity Futures Trading Commission.
 She was confirmed by the United States Senate on March 28, 2022, and sworn in on March 31.
+She was renominated for a second term and confirmed via voice vote on February 27, 2024 for a term ending April 13, 2028.
+Mersinger resigned from the Commission in May 2025 in order to take office as CEO of Blockchain Association.